Quantum-secure message authentication via blind-unforgeability: Introduction

-Large-scale quantum computers will break all widely-deployed public-key cryptography, and may even threaten certain post-quantum candidates~\cite{Shor97,NIST16,CDPR16,EHKS14,BS16}.
-Basic symmetric-key constructions like Feistel ciphers and CBC-MACs also become vulnerable in a quantum attack model~\cite{KM10,KM12,KLLN16,SS17}, where the adversary is presumed to have quantum query access to some part of the cryptosystem.
-For example, the adversary may gain access to the unitary operator $\ket{x}\ket{y} \mapsto \ket{x}\ket{y \oplus f_k(x)}$ where $f_k$ is the encryption or decryption function with the key $k$.
-While it is unclear if this model is directly relevant to physical implementations of symmetric-key cryptography, it appears necessary in a number of generic settings, such as public-key encryption and hashing with public hash functions.
+Large-scale quantum computers will break widely-deployed public-key cryptography, and may even threaten certain post-quantum candidates~\cite{Shor97,NIST16,CDPR16,EHKS14,BS16}.
+Even elementary symmetric-key constructions like Feistel ciphers and CBC-MACs become vulnerable in quantum attack models where the adversary is presumed to have quantum query access to some part of the cryptosystem~\cite{KM10,KM12,KLLN16,SS17}.
+As an example, consider encryption in the setting where the adversary has access to the unitary operator $\ket{x}\ket{y} \mapsto \ket{x}\ket{y \oplus f_k(x)}$, where $f_k$ is the encryption or decryption function with secret key $k$.
+While it is debatable if this model reflects physical implementations of symmetric-key cryptography, it appears necessary in a number of generic settings, such as public-key encryption and hashing with public hash functions.
 It could also be relevant when private-key primitives are composed in larger protocols, e.g., by exposing circuits via obfuscation~\cite{SW14}.
 Setting down appropriate security definitions in this quantum attack model is the subject of several threads of recent research~\cite{BZ13,GHS16}.